LoT-Pass: Long-term-robust Image Watermarking for Image to Video Generation: Experiments

 \subsection{Experiment Settings}

+\paragraph{Datasets.} We adopt the widely used DIV2K \cite{Agustsson_2017_CVPR_Workshops} dataset as the test image set for watermarking methods.
+To construct the corresponding text prompts, we employ the Qwen2.5-VL-7B-Instruct \cite{Qwen2.5-VL} model to generate descriptions of each image.
+For I2V models supporting negative prompts, we uniformly apply a negative prompt shown in the Supplementary.
+In addition, we test the robustness against classic image distortions on the sampled validation set of MS COCO \cite{lin2014microsoft} and Flickr2K \cite{Lim_2017_CVPR_Workshops}, a total of 200 images.

+\paragraph{Metrics.} We evaluate the imperceptibility of watermark models using standard metrics, including PSNR \cite{almohammad2010stego}, SSIM \cite{wang2004image}, and LPIPS \cite{zhang2018unreasonableeffectivenessdeepfeatures}.
+Watermark capacity is measured by bits per pixel (BPP).
+For watermark extraction, bit accuracy (ACC) serves as the most fundamental measure of extraction performance.
+To extend this evaluation to the image-to-video (I2V) setting, we further introduce two video-level robustness metrics: frame accuracy ($\boldsymbol{FACC}$) and video accuracy ($\overline{VACC}$).
+Based on $\boldsymbol{FACC}$, we introduce the concept of \textbf{Robust Diffusion Distance (RDD)} to evaluate the robust persistence of watermark signals temporally under the modifications induced by Image-to-Video models.
+These metrics can be formally computed as follows.

+where $\overline{ACC_{F_i}}$ denotes the average accuracy of $i$-th frame across test videos, $T$ denotes the number of test videos, and $L$ denotes the length of a video.
+Formally, RDD is defined as the first frame index at which the accuracy drops below the threshold $\tau=0.9$, indicating the temporal boundary of robustness.

-\paragraph{Training Implementation.} We train I2VWM using the MS COCO dataset\cite{lin2014microsoft} at a resolution of $265\times256$.
+\paragraph{Training Implementation.} We train LoT-Pass using the MS COCO dataset \cite{lin2014microsoft} at a resolution of $256\times256$.
 The whole framework is implemented by PyTorch \cite{paszke2019pytorch} and all experiments executed on a single NVIDIA RTX A6000 GPU.
 We utilize AdamW \cite{loshchilov2017decoupled} as the optimizer.
-The watermark messages are randomly generated sequences of 32 bits.
-The batch size in the training stage is set to 16, and the I2VWM models are trained for 150 epochs with an initial learning rate $= 0.0001$.
-In addition to the specialized distortions introduced in the Method section, we further incorporate the following distortions to enhance the robustness of the watermarking scheme: \begin{itemize} \item RealCrop: $[50\%, 70\%]$ \item Brightness adjustment: $[0.5,2]$ \item Contrast adjustment: $[0.5, 2]$ \item Saturation adjustment: $[0.5, 2]$ \item Jpeg compression adjustment: $[50,80]$ \item Gaussian noise adjustment: $\sigma=0.25$ \item Gaussian blur adjustment: $\sigma=2$ \item Resize: $[30\%, 130\%]$ \end{itemize}
+The watermark messages are randomly generated sequences of $32$ bits.
+The batch size in the training stage is set to $16$, and the LoT-Pass models are trained for $250$ epochs with an initial learning rate $= 0.0001$.
+Details are in the Supplementary.